 1. Always order samples

-Quality assurance is essential when you’re using print-on-demand services to sell online.
+Product quality assurance is essential when you’re using print-on-demand services to sell online.

 You want to ensure your physical product looks and feels as you intended, and the best way to do that is to be your own customer, so you can experience first-hand what it’s like to receive your products.
 Some services, like Printful, even offer a sample discount of up to 20% off or free shipping, so be sure to take advantage of that if it’s available.